aravindhk/QESummerSchool/Day-5/exercise-6/README.md

 ## Si255Ge

-Try to run the Si255Ge input with GPU acceleration.
+Try to run the Si255Ge input with and without GPU acceleration.
 Can you obtain at least a 2x speedup with respect to the CPU run on the same node?
+Pro tip: you can disable the GPU acceleration with the command `export USEGPU=no`, you can re-enable it with `export USEGPU=yes` or with `unset USEGPU`.

     # Run it!
     cd Si255Ge